-Many UF grads end up living in Jacksonville, Fla., deeming it the most popular city for former students of this school.
-It is no surprise that New York, N.Y., which hands out the biggest paychecks (the average salary is around $110K), is another of the most popular spots for former UF students.
-Among popular cities, the lowest average pay is found in Gainesville at $55K.
-Regardless of salary, a large portion of University of Florida grads opt to live in the area following graduation.
-Close-by Miami, Fla. and Orlando, Fla. are also desirable cities among UF alumni.
+Many UF grads end up living in Orlando, Fla., deeming it the most popular city for former students of this school.
+It is no surprise that New York, N.Y., which hands out the biggest paychecks (the average salary is $110K), is another of the most popular spots for former UF students.
+University of Florida pride remains intact long after college is over, and many former students choose to live in Gainesville despite the city offering some of the lowest median pay (around $55K).
+In addition, UF grads flock to neighboring Miami, Fla. as well as Jacksonville, Fla.

-A graduate with a Bachelor of Science in Finance from UF can rake in a whopping average $125K per year, more than any other degree from this school.
+UF grads who hold a Bachelor of Science in Finance can expect to fare better than most fellow alumni, earning an average $125K per year.
 Those holding a Master of Public Administration (MPA) are less fortunate in terms of earnings, bringing in approximately $51K on average per year.

 Benefits and Perks

-Mississippi State University graduates, who earn about $64K on average, make a similar amount to UF grads.
+Alumni of Mississippi State University pick up average paychecks of $64K, which is closest to the amount made by UF grads among similar schools.
 Other schools similar to UF include Florida State University, the University of South Florida-Main Campus, and Louisiana State University and Agricultural & Mechanical College.